KxSystems/docs/docs/kb/logging.md

 ---
 # Using log files: logging, recovery and replication

+## Overview

+Software or hardware problems can cause a kdb+ server process to fail, possibly resulting in loss of data not saved to disk at the time of the failure.
+A kdb+ server can use logging of updates to avoid data loss when failures occur.

 !!! warning "This should not be confused with a file that logs human readable warnings, errors, etc. It refers to a log of instructions to regain state."

-## Creating a log file
+## Automatic handling

+### Overview

+The automatic log file creation requires little developer work, but without the advantages of the finer level of control that [manual log creation](#manual-handling) provides.

-Software or hardware problems can cause a kdb+ server process to fail, possibly resulting in loss of data not saved to disk at the time of the failure.
-A kdb+ server can use logging of updates to avoid data loss when failures occur; note that the message is logged only if it changes the state of the process’ data.
+Automatic logging captures a message only if it changes the state of the process’ data.

+### Creating a log file

 !!! detail "Applies only to globals in the default namespace"